Lucas Blakeley

 Lucas Blakeley (born 15 July 2001) is a British racing driver from Scotland who last competed for Douglas Motorsport in the GB4 Championship.
+In sim-racing, Blakeley won the 2022 Formula One Esports Series with McLaren Shadow.

 Esports career

 Born in Irvine, North Ayrshire, Blakeley briefly competed in karts before switching to sim-racing due to budget constraints.
-In 2019, Blakeley qualified for a spot in the Formula One Esports Series, doing so as part of Sport Pesa Racing Point F1 Esports Team.
+In 2019, he qualified for a spot in the Formula One Esports Series, doing so as part of Sport Pesa Racing Point F1 Esports Team.
 Racing in the final four rounds of the season, Blakeley scored his maiden series podium second time out at Suzuka, finishing second to Frederik Rasmussen.

 Blakeley remained with BWT Racing Point Esports Team for 2020, winning the F1 Esports Pro Exhibition at Monaco, but only scored a best result of sixth at Shanghai in the main season en route to 15th in points.
 Staying with the newly-rebranded Aston Martin Cognizant Esports Team in 2021, Blakeley scored his maiden series wins at Bahrain and Algarve, and took four more podiums to end the year third in points.

 Joining McLaren Shadow for 2022, Blakeley opened up the season by winning the first two races in Bahrain and Imola, before collecting two more wins at Zandvoort and Interlagos in the second half of the season to clinch his maiden F1 Esports title by eight points over Frederik Rasmussen.
 Blakeley remained with McLaren Shadow for the next two seasons, only scoring a podium by finishing second Spa in the 2023–24 season, before leaving the team at the end of 2025.